 A place for everything and everything its place.
 It’s trite, but solid advice.
 Get a bag for each person in your family.
 I love ski boot backpacks because they hold everything from mittens and spare socks (another tip!) to helmets and jackets.
 Plus, they leave hands free to carry skis, poles or to help a little one across a slick parking lot.

-Here’s how you do it: Separate the front of the boot as wide as you can and then pull the tongue out of the way.
+Here’s how you put ski boots on soft, small feet: Separate the front of the boot as wide as you can and then pull the tongue out of the way.
 This opens up a larger cavity in which to put your child’s foot.